Mahendra Chaudhry: Controversies

 Chaudhry has been involved in a number of controversial circumstances over the years, ranging from a manslaughter conviction in 1978 to allegations of misuse of funds as recently as 2005.

-Manslaughter conviction
+1978 conviction

-In 1978, Chaudhry was convicted of manslaughter for his involvement in a fatal automobile accident.
-He was sentenced to nine months's imprisonment for failing to stop after the accident.
-After serving only three days of the sentence, however, he was released on a Compulsory Supervision Order (i.e., parole).
+In 1978, Chaudhry was involved in a fatal automobile accident and was convicted of failing to stop after a fatal accident.
+He was sentenced to nine months's imprisonment, but was released on parole after serving 17 days of his sentence.

-Prime Minister Qarase drew media attention to Chaudhry's manslaughter conviction and his almost immediate release, in response to Chaudhry's criticism of government decisions to show leniency towards persons convicted of involvement in the 2000 coup, including former Vice-President Ratu Jope Seniloli and Cabinet Minister Ratu Naiqama Lalabalavu.
+Prime Minister Qarase drew media attention to Chaudhry's conviction and his almost immediate release, in response to Chaudhry's criticism of government decisions to show leniency towards persons convicted of involvement in the 2000 coup, including former Vice-President Ratu Jope Seniloli and Cabinet Minister Ratu Naiqama Lalabalavu.
 Qarase accused Chaudhry and his supporters of "living in glasshouses."
-Chaudhry pointed out that there was no comparison between a premeditated act of treason and a mere traffic offence for which he had not been sent to jail (the prison sentence was not for causing death, but for failing to stop).
+Chaudhry pointed out that there was no comparison between a premeditated act of treason and a mere traffic offence.